gakalmar/Notes/JS_Basics.md

 - Common Functions:

-        arr.lenght                      //the items within the array
+        arr.length                      //the items within the array
         arr.length-1                    //the last item's index number

         arr.push('item1')               //add item to end
-        arr.pop('item2')                //remove item from end
+        arr.pop()                       //remove item from end
         arr.shift('item3')              //add item to start
-        arr.unshift('item4')            //remove item from start
+        arr.unshift()                   //remove item from start

         (...arr)                        //spread operator or syntax - creates a set of values from an array (useful with Math.min/max for example)

 - Shallow vs Deep copy:
-    - Shallow copy is when you create a copy of an array for example, and making modifications on the new array doesn't affect the original array.
+    - Deep copy/Structured copy is when you create a copy of an array for example, and making modifications on the new array doesn't affect the original array.
+    - **Shallow copy** example:

+            let nums1 = [1, 2, 3, 4];
+            let nums2 = nums1;      //We ar only creating a new variable with the same reference as nums1's content

+            nums2.push(5);         //Will do the operation on the original content of the reference

+            console.log(nums1)      // [1, 2, 3, 4, 5]
+            console.log(nums2)      // [1, 2, 3, 4, 5]

     - **Deep copy** example:

-            let object = {};
-            let list = [1, 2, 3, 4]
-            object.key1 = list;
-            object.key2 = list;

-            object.key1.push(5)  //This will update both list and key2 as well!

-            const numbersOdd = [1, 3, 5, 7, 9];
-            const numbersEven = [0, 2, 4, 6, 8];
-            const numbersAll = numbersOdd + numbersEven

-    - **Shallow copy** example:

             const nums = [1, 2, 3, 4];
-            const nums2 = [...nums]  //Spread syntax creates shallow copies of arrays
+            const nums2 = [...nums]  //Spread syntax creates deep copies of arrays, if all elements are primitives

+            //Best way:
+            const deepCopy = JSON.parse(JSON.stringify(original));

+            //Or:
+            let deepCopy = structuredClone(original);

 #### 2. Objects